Members’ Jewels

 This honour is shared by the brethren of our Mother Lodge, Household Brigade Lodge No 2614, who have a members jewel, also from the Duke of Connaught who was their permanent Master, and who are similarly entitled to wear it on all masonic occasions.

 Mention here should be made of the jewel worn by members of the OW Lodge’s illustrious grandmother lodge, Jerusalem Lodge No 197.
-The Prince of Wales (later Edward VII) granted that lodge a ‘distinctive’ jewel, also to be worn on all Masonic occasions, in 1874 when he became Grand Master.
+The Prince of Wales (later Edward VII) granted that lodge a ‘distinctive’ jewel, also to be worn on all Masonic occasions, in 1871 when he visited the lodge.
 This could therefore be both a Royal and Grand Master’s jewel, but by his own request is known as a ‘distinctive’ jewel and who are we to argue.
+His Royal Highness made a similar arrangement for Chancery Bar Lodge, whose jewel combines the arms of the four Inns of Court.
+It is referred to as a Special Jewel on his instruction so probably should be included below.

 There are a small number of older (typically 18th century) lodges that have special pattern centenary (and bi-centenary) jewels that date from before the standardisation of the current pattern, and whilst they are not technically members’ jewels, they in effect serve both as centenary and members’ jewels.